-Too much sugar is bad.
+Too much sugar intake is bad.
 But if your child has a sweet tooth, you could switch to low-sugar and low-fat dessert alternatives, such as low-fat flavored yogurt, fruit salads, or low-sugar sweet treats.
 You could also make your girl’s favorite desserts healthier by adding fruits, nuts, or crackers to it.

 Eliminating sugar altogether and at once, can create a craving for sweets and lead to indulgence in sugary foods.

 8. Make her drink plenty of water

 Let your girl drink enough water to maintain adequate hydration.
 Not drinking enough water may also make the child hungry more often.
 So, drinking enough water will keep those hunger pangs at bay and the metabolism rate up.

 9. Avoid junk foods

 Any food that offers no nutritional value qualifies as junk food and should be avoided.
 Such food can lead to excess weight gain as our body doesn’t use up the junk food for anything good.
 It just accumulates as empty calories.
 Talk to your girl about healthy and unhealthy foods and explain why she should avoid junk food.

 Teenage girls could become vulnerable to fad diets or come under peer pressure.
 But as a parent, you can help your daughter eat right and follow a healthy lifestyle.
 To help you with that, we have created two sample meal plans that you can use as a reference to chalk up the ideal diet for your teen girl.

 Diet Plan For Teen Girls